Close Menu

 Photo by Pocket-lint

 Do you want to use your same WhatsApp account on more than one Android phone?
-That used to be a bit tricky, but thankfully WhatsApp has listened to user feedback and made it much easier.
-They have expanded the device linking feature, so now it’s not only for desktop PCs, laptops, and tablets anymore.
-You can have the same WhatsApp account across multiple phones with easy steps.
+It was a bit tricky in the past, but WhatsApp has listened to user feedback and has now made it much easier.
+With a new device linking feature, you can use the same WhatsApp account across multiple phones.

-But there’s some trade-off, a couple of features like live location sharing and status updates won’t work on the linked devices, as they are still exclusive to your main mobile phone.
-For security, your chats will still be end-to-end encrypted when you link an extra phone or more.
-And it doesn’t matter if you’re an iPhone or Android user, or even if you mix them up – you can link as many devices as you want.
+But a couple of features like live location sharing and status updates won’t work on the linked devices, as they are still exclusive to your main mobile phone.
+For security, your chats will still be end-to-end encrypted when linked to more than one device.
+It doesn’t matter if you’re an iPhone or Android user, or you can link as many devices as you want.

 What is WhatsApp Companion Mode?